 But what if you need to sync Mac calendar with Android directly, bypassing Google account (no Internet connection, for example)?
 SyncMate can do this for you.
 For free.

-Syncing Mac and Android directly with SyncMate
+Syncing Mac calendar with Android directly with SyncMate

 No matter what you need to sync - contacts, calendars, music, videos or even whole folders with files - SyncMate will sync it.

 Below are simple steps that will help you with syncing Mac calendar with Android without Google.

 - Download and install SyncMate to your Mac.
 Once SyncMate is installed, launch it to display the main window.

 - In the left pane click “Add new” and choose Android device from the list of supported ones; connect it to your Mac.